cibernox/cibernox.github.io/source/_posts/2013-10-06-benchmarking-the-ruby-2-dot-1-and-rubinius-2-dot-0.markdown

 And jruby also performs very well, and probably would perform better in a computer with more than 2 cores.

 Even if ruby 2.1 has the lower total time, this benchmark suite was written 4 years ago.
 The computer world have changed since then.
-Parallel computing is now the present, and I think that both rubinius and jruby have a brilliang future when it comes to scale our applications to the multi-core world we live now.
+Parallel computing is now the present, and I think that both rubinius and jruby have a brilliant future when it comes to scale our applications to the multi-core world we live now.